Smart Ways to Start Your Fall Vegetable Garden

+Before summer ends, take time, get organized and start a fall garden.
 If you planted a summer vegetable garden, you're probably up to your ears in tomatoes, peppers and zucchini, but this doesn't have to be the end of your edible garden.
-As your summer harvest comes in, it’s time to prep for your fall vegetable garden.
+As your summer harvest comes in, you can prep for a fall vegetable garden.

-When you plant a fall garden, you'll have fresh produce up to, and sometimes past, the first frost.
-Cool-season edibles just right for a fall garden include greens like spinach and chard; roots like carrots, radishes and turnips; along with cole crops.
-If you’re not familiar with the term, cole crops are brassicas and belong to the mustard greens family.
-These include broccoli, Brussels sprouts, cabbage, cauliflower, collards, kale, and kohlrabi.
+When you plant a fall garden, you'll have fresh produce up to, and past, the first frost.
+Cool-season edibles include greens like spinach and chard; along with roots like carrots, radishes and turnips.
+You can also grow cole crops like broccoli, Brussels sprouts, cabbage, cauliflower, collards, kale, and kohlrabi.
 Fall is also the season to plant garlic.
 Just a few garlic sets will give you plenty of garlic to cook with next summer.